Tail behavior of sums and differences of log-normal random variables: Numerics

 and

-have been computed first, using the asymptotic formulas given in Theorems \ref{gen.thm} and \ref{T:present}.
-The corresponding asymptotic approximations will be denoted below by $F_a(x)$ and $F^{(2)}_a(x)$, respectively.
-Then we evaluated Monte Carlo estimates $F_{mc}(x)$ and $F^{(2)}_{mc}(x)$ of these quantities (the Monte Carlo algorithm is described in detail later in this section).
-To evaluate the quality of the asymtotic approximation, we plot the ratios $\frac{F_{mc}(x)}{F_a(x)}$ and $\frac{F^{(2)}_{mc}(x)}{F^{(2)}_a(x)}$ for a wide range of values of $x$.
-These ratios, plotted as functions of $\log x$, are shown in Figure \ref{2cor.fig} for two values of the correlation coefficient $\rho$.
+have been computed first, using the asymptotic formulas given in Theorems \ref{gen.thm} and \ref{Tpresent}, with the modification suggested in formula \eqref{genwshift.eq}.
+The corresponding asymptotic approximations will be denoted below by $F_{\mathrm{a}}(x)$ and $F^{(2)}_{\mathrm{a}}(x)$, respectively.
+Then we evaluated Monte Carlo estimates $F_{\mathrm{mc}}(x)$ and $F^{(2)}_{\mathrm{mc}}(x)$ of these quantities (the Monte Carlo algorithm is described in detail later in this section).
+To evaluate the quality of the asymptotic approximation, we plot the ratios $\frac {F_{\mathrm{mc}}(x)}{F_{\mathrm{a}}(x)}$ and $\frac{F^{(2)}_{\mathrm{mc}}(x)}{F^{(2)}_{\mathrm{a}}(x)}$ for a wide range of values of $x$.
+These ratios, plotted as functions of $\log x$, are shown in Figure~\ref{2cor.fig} for two values of the correlation coefficient $\rho$.

-In the evaluation of the asymptotic formula for $\mathbb P[X \leq x]$, one needs to solve the quadratic programming problem formulated in \eqref{minprob}.
-For the first value, $\rho=0.2$, the solution to this problem is $\bar w \approx \{0.44\ 0.30\ 0.13\ 0.13\}$.
-Thus, here we are in the setting of the ``special case'', where the asymptotics is obtained directly by Laplace's method (see Lemma \ref{easy.prop}).
-For the second value, $\rho=0.8$, the solution is $\bar w \approx \{0.83\ 0.17\ 0\ 0\}$, so only the first two components make a contribution to the asymptotics.
+In the evaluation of the asymptotic formula for $\mathbb{P}[X \leq x]$, one needs to solve the quadratic programming problem formulated in \eqref{minprob}.
+For the first value, $\rho=0.2$, the solution to this problem is $\bar{\ve{w}} \approx\{0.44\ 0.30\ 0.13\ 0.13\}$.
+Thus, here we are in the setting of the ``special case'', where the asymptotics is obtained directly by Laplace's method (see Lemma~\ref {easy.prop}).
+For the second value, $\rho=0.8$, the solution is $\bar {\ve{w}} \approx\{0.83\ 0.17\ 0\ 0\}$, so only the first two components make a contribution to the asymptotics.

-In the evaluation of the asymptotic formula for $\mathbb P[X^{(2)} \geq x]$, one needs to solve the problem in \eqref{minprobp} twice, for $p=1$ and $p=2$, and compare the resulting minimum values.
-Here, for $\rho=0.2$, the solutions are $\bar w_1 = \bar w_2 = \{1\ 0\ 0\}$, and $p=2$ gives a larger minimum value, so that the asymptotic behavior of the distribution function is determined by the second component of the vector $Y$ only.
-For $\rho = 0.8$, the solutions are $\bar w_1 \approx \{1.32\ -0.16\ -0.16\}$ and $\bar w_2 \approx \{1.1\ -0.05 \ -0.05\}$, and once again, the minimum value is greater for $p=2$.
-Therefore, in this case the asymptotic behavior is determined by the second, third and fourth components of $Y$.
+In the evaluation of the asymptotic formula for $\mathbb{P}[X^{(2)} \geq x]$, one needs to solve the problem in~\eqref{minprobp} twice, for $p=1$ and $p=2$, and compare the resulting minimum values.
+Here, for $\rho=0.2$, the solutions are $\bar{\ve{w}}_1 = \bar{\ve{w}}_2 = \{1\ 0\ 0\}$, and $p=2$ gives a larger minimum value, so that the asymptotic behavior of the distribution function is determined by the second component of the vector~$Y$ only.
+For $\rho= 0.8$, the solutions are $\bar{\ve{w}}_1 \approx\{1.32\ {-}0.16\ {-}0.16\}$ and $\bar{\ve{w}}_2 \approx\{1.1\ {-}0.05 \ {-}0.05\}$, and once again, the minimum value is greater for $p=2$.
+Therefore, in this case the asymptotic behavior is determined by the second, third and fourth components of $\ve Y$.